KellyHuli/odin-css-landing-page/README.md

 # odin-landing-page

-This repository contains a recipes project from The Odin Project open source web course.
-The result is a landing page made with flex box.
+This repository contains a css landing page project from The Odin Project open source web course.

 Things I've learned: